 Multi-use activities on the property will be implemented pursuant to Chapter 258 of Florida Statutes, and Chapter 62D-2 of the Florida Administration Code.
 The primary objective will be to protect and restore the resources on-site while providing access and compatible recreation opportunities to the public.
-Once the property is acquired, resource management activities would be carried out by assigned park staff who would work closely with other Division of Recreation and Parks (DRP) land managers and the managers of other adjacent conservation lands.
+Once the property is acquired, resource management activities would be carried out by assigned park staff who would work closely with other DRP land managers and the managers of other adjacent conservation lands.
 Recreational development could occur quickly and would focus on the passive recreational elements discussed above.
 Hiking and paddling access would need to be sensitive to preserving integrity and ecological function of the estuarine environment.

-The Division of Recreation and Parks will ensure the protection and security of the resources and infrastructure of the property.
+DRP will ensure the protection and security of the resources and infrastructure of the property.
 A complete inventory of the site would occur once the property is acquired.
 A complete survey and subsequent fencing of critical property boundaries will be a top priority.
 Further long-term and short-term plans for management of the property would be addressed in the unit's management plan.